edoardozanelli/edoardozanelli.github.io/_pages/about.md

 Welcome to my Website!

-I am a Postdoctoral Researcher at the [Aarhus Center for Econometrics (ACE)](https://econ.au.dk/ace), Aarhus University.
+I am a Postdoctoral Researcher at [Aarhus Center for Econometrics (ACE)](https://econ.au.dk/ace), Aarhus University.

 I obtained my PhD in Economics at the University of Bologna, under the supervision of Prof. [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe).